This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Obviously, I had to make a copycat McDonald’s Quarters Pounders with cheese.
+Obviously, I had to make a copycat McDonald’s Quarter Pounders with cheese.
 After making a version of the Arch Deluxe burger from McDonald’s, I could not stop jonesin’ for a good version of my all-time favorite fast-food burger from the chain restaurant.
 Simple but tasty.
 Sure, I might have cheated a bit and actually made a Third Pounder cheese burger, but hey, that just means I had more yumminess!

 These copycat McDonald’s Quarter Pounders with Cheese came out fantastically.
 It wasn’t until after my teen years that I also became a fan of the Big Mac, which I’ve made at home several times.
 And now that I think about them, I’m going to have to make them again, and soon.
 Want an even bigger Big Mac?
 Try my Big Mac hoagies.
 Yep, that’s right, all the great flavors of a Big Mac on a big ole hoagie bun.
 Not into big Big Macs?
 My Big Mac sliders are perfect for a party.